diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

             - Build an AMI.
             - Launch instances from other AMIs.
         - Right click in the instance you want -> Image and templates -> Create image -> Type name (it will create a snapshot of the root volume) -> Create
-        - Now in Launch instance it will appear under the MyAMIs tab.
+        - Now in Launch instance it will appear under the MyAMIs tab (when you are creating the instance).
-        - If you create a new instance for yoIr AMI you will have the web server configured without needing to paste the configuration script (but it will have the same private ip address)
+        - If you create a new instance for your AMI you will have the web server configured without needing to paste the configuration script (but it will have the same private ip address).
+        - **EC2 image builder:** automate the creation, mantain, validate and test EC2 AMI.
+It is a regional service.
+            -  Can be run scheduled.
+            - Go to EC2 image builder -> create image pipeline -> Name it -> build schedule -> Create a new recipe -> Output type: AMI -> Name the recipe and add version (1.0.0 f.e) -> Select image name Amazon Linux 2 x86 -> Add components (Coreto 11 for java and aws cli v2) -> Create new infrastructure -> Create new role* -> IAM Role: EC2InstanceProfileForImageBuilder -> Instance type: t2.micro -> Next -> Create distribution settings -> Create pipeline.

+            - \*Create new role -> EC2 -> Permissions (EC2InstanceProfileForImageBuilder, EC2InstanceProfileForImageBuilderECRContainerBuilds and AmazonSSMManagedInstanceCore) -> Review -> role name: EC2InstanceProfileForImageBuilder

+            - Go to pipeline (to the demo we just created) -> Action : run pipeline -> Check in output image (in pending for now) and click in the version hyperlink -> It changes state to testing.
+            - In instances (EC2 service) we have a new Build instance for MyDemoRecipe created by EC2 image builder.
+It terminates it after a while.
+            - After everything finishes it add a new AMI that you can use to create a new instance with its configuration.
+            - Launch a new instance using the new AMI, connect using EC2 Connect (Connect -> EC2 instance connect) and check java --version and aws --version.
     - **EC2 instance store**
         - If you need high performance hardware disk.
         - Better IO performance.